Christopher Rooney

 Astronomy & Space Sciences

-I am a third-year graduate student working on Cornell's sub-millimeter grating spectrometer ZEUS-2 (the Z [redshift] and Early Universe Spectrometer, second generation).
+I am in my final year as a graduate student working on sub-millimeter observations of high-redshift galaxies.
+I am the current lead for Cornell's sub-millimeter grating spectrometer ZEUS-2 (the second generation z [redshift] and Early Universe Spectrometer).
 ZEUS-2 uses bolometer arrays for detectors, and recently two new arrays have been added to the instrument, operating in the 200 and 600 micron bands.
-I am currently working on characterizing these two new arrays in preparation for further observing on the 12 m APEX telescope in Chile.
+I have led three observing runs at the Atacama Pathfinder EXperiment (APEX) telescope.

 I received undergraduate degrees in physics and astronomy from the University of Kansas in 2017.
 While there, I worked on experimental cosmology, in particular the large-scale statistics of galaxy peculiar velocities.